Introduction

 Don’t be passive in your approach to consuming information.
 By this, I mean actively engaging when understanding a concept.
 This will strengthen your memory pathways and enhance retention.

-ProofHub: a valuable tool for enhancing memory and information retention
+ProofHub: A valuable tool for enhancing memory and information retention

 Since you now know all the effective ways to remember things, do not underestimate the contributions memorization tools can make to improving your memory.